Why Review Safety Policy & Objectives in Aviation SMS Programs?

-Depending on the scenario, your ERP must document roles and responsibilities of contractors and in-house personnel during an event.
-One potential finding is that your ERP scenarios are either:
+Depending on the scenario, your ERP must document the roles and responsibilities of contractors and in-house personnel during an event.
+A potential finding is that your ERP scenarios are either:

 - Not reviewed regularly (and documented); or

-- Not tested with key personnel (and documented).
+- Not tested with key personnel (and documented); or

 SMS documentation describes: